phifogg/now_movie/blog2_spoke.md

 There is a great [Creator Toolbox session](https://developer.servicenow.com/blog.do?p=/post/creatortoolbox-creating-custom-spokes/) and a bespoke course on [NowLearning](https://nowlearning.servicenow.com/lxp/en/automation-engine/integration-hub-create-new-spokes?course_id=78eb862f1bf67890ab8bda03b24bcb78&id=learning_course_prev) on how to create a custom spoke.
 I'll refer to those for more details.
 In this blog I highlight the relevant areas and how to use the new spoke in my already build scripts.

 By definition, each spoke for Integration Hub has its own scope.
 We could use the existing *Movie Database* application scope.
 This is a feasable approach considering the integration is bespoke to this application.
 If we plan a bit ahead, we might want to reuse the spoke action in another application, make it available via [ServiceNow's share platform](https://developer.servicenow.com/connect.do#!/share) or just be prepared to replace it with another movie database at a later point in time.
 In any of these cases it is a good idea to carve out the integration elements to a separate scope.
-For this I opted to do exactly that and created a new scope called [OMDb Spoke](https://github.com/phifogg/now_omdb_spoke).
-The scope was created in Developer Studio with no furter selection - just a naked scope.
+For this I opted to do exactly that and created a new scope called OMDb Spoke, you can find the source on [GitHub](https://github.com/phifogg/now_omdb_spoke).
+The scope was created in Developer Studio with no further selection - just a naked scope.

 As a first element we need to define the *Connection & Credential Alias*.
 Either from within Developer Studio (**Create Application File -> Connection & Credential Alias**) or from classic UI (**Integration Hub -> Connections & Credentials -> Connection & Credential Alias -> New**) create a new record and define the basic settings: